steakhorn/remix-graphql-aws-cdk-example/README.md

 >
 > Don't forget to run `npm run cdk:destroy` when you're done!

+Note: I haven't actually attempted these steps from a fresh clone (I built this package up over time).
+It's possible things may not work exactly as described.
+If that's the case, I apologize :(

 Before doing anything, you'll need an AWS account that's been bootstrapped for CDK in `us-east-1`.
 You'll also need the AWS CLI installed and configured to access your account.

-I haven't actually attempted these steps from a fresh clone (I built this package up over time).
-It's possible things may not work exactly as described.
-If that's the case, I apologize :(

 To deploy everything to your AWS account: